mefranklin6/ExtronDatabaseConnector/README.md

 - FastAPI server communicates with the database server, and sends data back to the control processors after converting back to JSON HTTP.

 ## Notes:
-- The FastAPI server was built to be mostly asynchrinous for best performance.
+- The FastAPI server was built to be mostly asynchronous for best performance.
 Sometimes commands will be processed out of order.
 - The REST_Connector code on the control processors uses the Wait decorator as a multi-threaded hack to prevent blocking the main thread when waiting for the external servers.
 - SQL Queries are never formatted on the control processors, we do not trust what the control processors say.
 We handle SQL injection prevention and command formatting in the FastAPI app.
 - The below is example instructions of how to setup a usage tracking metrics system, but the code can be modified to to any read/write to the database from Extron control processors.